microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. On the left-hand menu select **Deployments**.
 1. The deployment name should start with "Microsoft.SQLManagedInstance....".
 If you scroll to the right you can see the Duration of the deployment.
 This is the time it took to deploy the Azure SQL Managed Instance.

-## Next Steps

-In Module 6, you will learn how to explore the capabilities of Azure SQL Managed Instance and to learn how to manage and optimize your deployment using your skills and knowledge of SQL Server.
+## Exercise 7.2 - Configure and explore Azure SQL Database

+## Exercise 7.3 - Scale Azure SQL Database

+## Exercise 7.4 - Explore built-in HADR capabilities